symfony/symfony1-docs/gentle-introduction/en/12-Caching.markdown

 ### Global Cache Settings

 For each application of a project, the HTML cache mechanism can be enabled or disabled (the default), per environment, in the `cache` setting of the `settings.yml` file.
-Listing 12-1 demonstrates enabling the cache.
+Listing 12-1 demonstrates enabling the ability to cache.
+Note this will not cause anything to be cached; to do so you must enable caching in each module/action (see below).

 Listing 12-1 - Activating the Cache, in `frontend/config/settings.yml`